 Package fee amounts

-For each type of study programme (bachelor or master) or course you will have to pay a different amount, which also depends on your country of origin.
-More information about the exact amounts for the upcoming academic year can be found on the programme detail pages.
+The amount of your package fee will depend on the type of course or study programme (bachelor’s or master’s) , but also on your nationality.
+More information about the exact amounts for the upcoming academic year can be found on the programme details pages.

-You can view a complete overview of our fee-structure here.
-On this page you will find the fee-structure for both non-European and European students.
+You can find a complete overview of our fee-structure here, for both non-EU/EEA and EU/EEA students.

 Regulation tuition fees